 Soothing the sting

 Regardless of your opinion on childhood vaccines, almost everyone can agree that they’re a pain, literally.
-The dreaded flu season is upon us and, for many families, that means flu shots.
-The Centers for Disease Control (CDC) recommends that everyone, including babies who are at least 6 months old, get a flu vaccine.
+The dreaded flu season is upon us and the Center for Disease Control (CDC) says flu shots are even more important in the time of COVID-19, because no one wants to potentially get both illnesses at the same time.
 Getting shots is anxiety provoking; allowing a medical provider to cause your beautiful, healthy baby pain is more than unsettling.
-In fact, research has found that the pain and discomfort associated with shots is one of the primary reasons parents “elect not to perform timely vaccination or get flu shots at all.”
-Pediatricians used to give babies acetaminophen (Tylenol) to ease shot pain, but recent research found the drug might reduce their antibody response to immunizations.
-Breast-feeding has been effective for soothing after shots, but not all women breast-feed.
-So how can you and baby stay calm?
+In fact, research has found that the pain and discomfort associated with shots is one of the primary reasons caregivers “elect not to perform timely vaccination or get flu shots at all.”
+So how can you and child stay calm?

 As a parent of two, I can honestly say that shots still make me cringe.
 Even though we go through it each year, it doesn’t feel any easier.
-Sure, my kiddos are getting a bit older now and we can talk it out before hand…but it’s still tough, and even tougher for parents with babies.
-However, a popular technique is giving parents hope.
-The method is known as the five S’s, popularized by the book “The Happiest Baby on the Block,” by pediatrician Dr. Harvey Karp.
-The S’s include: swaddling, side positioning, swaying, sucking on a pacifier and shushing sounds.
-Together, these steps work to calm the baby by mimicking the sensations of being in the womb, according to Dr. Karp, and can even be used more broadly by parents to ease a fussy or colicky baby.
+Sure, my kiddos are a bit older now, and we can talk it out before hand…but it’s still tough, and even tougher for parents with very young children.
+However, experts say there are still some things caregivers can do to help soothe the sting of shots.

-If you have a little one and are planning a flu shot visit in the near future, you can actually find videos of five S’s on YouTube so you can learn to master these measures yourself.
-Honestly, anything that can help lessen the sting to baby and your heart is worth the try.
+If you have a little one and are planning a flu shot visit in the near future, give these strategies a try.
+Honestly, anything that can help lessen the sting to your child and your heart is worth the try.